 These are all the numbers that are on the number line.

-Rational numbers can be written as a fraction.
-This means that the numbers have a finite number of decimals, or an infinite number of decimals but with a repeating pattern in these decimals.
-Irrational numbers cannot be written as a fraction and have an infinite number of decimals that do not repeat themselves.
+Rational numbers can be written as fractions.
+This means that they have a finite number of decimals or an infinite number of decimals with a repeating pattern.
+Irrational numbers cannot be written as fractions and have an infinite number of decimals, which do not repeat themselves.

-In this case #\sqrt{6}# cannot be written as a fraction, so it is irrational .
+In this case, #\sqrt{10}# cannot be written as a fraction, so it is irrational .